7innovations/FixU-Mobile-Development/README.md

    ```
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Developed with ❤️ by the FixU team.
+Developed with ❤️ by the MobileDevelopment team of FixU.
 Together, we strive to improve mental health awareness and accessibility for everyone.